tonysebion/bronze-foundry/README.md

 - Configure the Bronze CLI with `--load-pattern` (or `source.run.load_pattern`) to label outputs as `full`, `cdc`, or `current_history`
 - Bronze partition paths now include the load pattern (`system=foo/table=bar/pattern=current_history/...`) so downstream jobs can select data easily
 - Use the new `silver_extract.py` helper to pull Bronze chunks into curated Silver tables; it mirrors the partition layout and writes metadata for later stages
-- When Bronze partitions are large, run `silver_extract.py --stream` to process chunks one-by-one without building the entire DataFrame in memory.
+- When Bronze partitions are large, let `SilverProcessor` handle chunking; the retired streaming/resume flow is described in `docs/framework/operations/legacy-streaming.md`.
 - Example:

 ```bash